martingms/node-web-irc/README.md

 ### Urgent

-* Make private messages not show up for everyone.
 * Timestamp every message, preferably done by IRC.
 * Properly comment all the code so far.
 * Currently this is a XSS cesspool.
 Fix!